adamfeuer/ADS129x-tools/README.md

 The Python host software is designed to run on a laptop computer.
 Right now it is a rudimentary performance testing script.
 Using Python 3.x on
 2012 Retina Macbook Pro, it can read 8,000 samples per second.
 Under PyPy, it can read 16,000 samples per second.

-It require the PySerial module.
+It requires the PySerial module.

 Credits
 =======